ccao-data/data-architecture/dbt/models/shared_columns.md

 Board of Review home improvement exemption (HIE) value from year specified by column prefix (or year of observation if not prefixed).
 Taxable AV is total AV less HIE AV.

+A parcel with no HIE can have an HIE value of 0 or NULL.
 {% enddocs %}

 ## board_land